nlsantos/brig/README.md

 For what it's worth, I'm not _opposed_ to having a dedicated build step; I'm just not convinced of its necessity, and I'm wary of what I perceive would be a penalty to my workflow.

+### Elevation for port bindings

+Never going to be officially supported.
+I've got an idea of how `brig` will handle configuration that specifies a privileged port, but it will not involve privilege elevation.

 ### No runArgs support

 The devcontainer spec defines a field named `runArgs`.
 It's an array of command line parameters to pass to Docker when running the container.
 I think the intent is to allow passing args that aren't covered by other fields.